gardener/gardener-extension-provider-aws/docs/usage/usage.md

-# Using the AWS provider extension with Gardener as end-user
+# Using the AWS provider extension with Gardener as an end-user

 The [`core.gardener.cloud/v1beta1.Shoot` resource](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) declares a few fields that are meant to contain provider-specific configuration.